 That investigation will continue.

-Any well, something happened.
+Well, something happened.

-There's no reason for the case.
+There's no reason to say that.

 Okay, no, no, no.